ddimatos/ansible-documentation/docs/docsite/rst/os_guide/intro_zos.rst

 * ansible.builtin.script
     The built in script module copies a local file over to a remote target and attempts to run it.
-    The issue that UNIX Systems Services targets run into is that the file does not get tagged as UTF-8 text.
+    The issue that UNIX System Services targets run into is that the file does not get tagged as UTF-8 text.
     When the underlying shell attempts to read the untagged script file, it will assume the default, that the file is encoded in EBCDIC, and the file will not be read correctly and the script will not run.
     One work-around is to manually copy local files over (``ansible.builtin.copy`` ) and convert or tag files (with the ``ansible.builtin.command`` module).